Bloodstock Agent Career Profile

 Agents should also be familiar with the guidelines for the ethical operation of a bloodstock agency; these guidelines were drafted by the Sales Integrity Program.
 A bloodstock agent’s success is closely tied to their reputation in the industry, so it is in their best interest to conduct business honestly and in accordance with these guidelines.

 Unless under contract to a major player in the Thoroughbred industry, bloodstock agents are self-employed and do not earn a set salary.
 They are compensated for their efforts by a commission on the sale, generally five percent.
 Some agents also are kept “on retainer” for a set price and provide advice on a number of horses for a particular buyer or seller.

-According to a Forbes.com article about bloodstock agent John Moynihan, a top-tier bloodstock agent can earn between $100,000 and $250,000 per year.
-Agents just starting out in the industry can expect to earn a more modest salary in the range of $30,000.
+Experienced agents can make $80,000 to well over $100,000 while agents just starting out in the industry can expect to earn a more modest salary in the range of $30,000.
 As an agent gains experience and develops more contacts in the industry, their earning potential increases dramatically.

 As self-employed individuals, bloodstock agents must take into consideration various additional expenses such as paying for their own healthcare insurance, maintaining a business vehicle, and other travel costs such as airfare and hotel stays.

-After a marked slump in sales over the past several years, the Thoroughbred industry began to show signs of improvement during the September 2011 yearling sales at Keeneland and Fasig Tipton (the two most prominent sales companies in the U.S).
-Those in the Thoroughbred business believe the industry is beginning a rally.
-Sales profits for bloodstock agents are expected to show positive growth in coming years.
+After several years of slow growth, the Thoroughbred industry has begun to show signs of improvement.
+Those in the Thoroughbred business believe the industry is beginning to rally.
+Sales for bloodstock agents are expected to show positive growth in the coming years.